Museum of Civilian Voices: History

-Expansion of the Museum's activities due to Russia's invasion of Ukraine

-After the start of full-scale Russian aggression in February 2022, the Museum began actively documenting new crimes against civilians.
-Today, its archive contains testimonies from people from different parts of Ukraine.
-These are not only important documents for preserving oral history, but also materials that will be used in court proceedings.
-Some of the heroes whose stories have been archived have already testified at the People's Tribunal in The Hague in 2023.
+After the start of the Russian invasion in February 2022, the Museum began documenting new civilian testimonies.

-Also, in 2024, the Museum expanded its activities and went offline, presenting the multimedia space of the Museum of Civilian Voices as part of the 'VOICES' exhibition.
+In 2024, the Museum expanded its activities and went offline, presenting the multimedia space of the Museum of Civilian Voices as part of the 'VOICES' exhibition.
 It was held at the Kyiv History Museum with an art installation by Gogolfest.
-The exhibition included artifacts of the heroes.
 Also, as part of the exhibition, the animated short film 'Mariupol: One Hundred Nights' was presented.
 Over 5,000 people visited the exhibition in three months.
-Among them were representatives of international media and organizations, Ukrainian journalists and cultural figures, Kyiv residents, and guests of the capital.
 For its work and significant contribution to the preservation of Ukraine's national memory, the Museum of Civilian Voices received a certificate of gratitude from the Ministry of Culture and Strategic Communications.
 The ‘VOICES’ exhibition has also been recommended for display in Europe and the USA.

-Another important offline event in 2024 was the documentary project 'War Diaries: Voices of Survivors and Those Who Did Not Survive', which was presented in the space of the Museum of Civilian Voices in Kyiv.
+The documentary project 'War Diaries: Voices of Survivors and Those Who Did Not Survive' was presented in the space of the Museum of Civilian Voices in Kyiv in 2024.
 It is based on the diaries of Kateryna Savenko and Volodymyr Velychko from Mariupol, which were donated to the Museum.
-These are stories with different endings that convey the tragedy of the war firsthand.

-The largest archive of stories of civilians affected by Russian aggression in Ukraine

 By the end of 2025, the Museum had collected over 140,000 stories.
 This made it the world's largest archive of testimonies from people affected by war.
-The material serves as a unique resource for historians, researchers, and journalists, as well as for writing books, making documentaries, feature films, and other projects that will help to preserve history.